LBHB/NEMS0/README.md

 git clone https://github.com/lbhb/NEMS

 ```
 Then add the NEMS library via pip (where "NEMS" is the installation directory):
 ```
 pip install -e NEMS
 ```
 We have found that Python 3 distributions compiled with the Intel MKL libraries are about twice as fast as the default Python implementations that come installed on many linux machines.
 Please see our basic [conda installation instructions](docs/conda.md) if you would like to set up a python environment like the way that we do.

-NOTE: Regardless of which Python distribution you choose to use, NEMS is designed to use Python 3.
+NOTE: NEMS is designed to use Python 3.
 Backwards compatibility with Python 2 is untested and unsupported.

 Alternatively (not recommended), you may install all the depdencies on your own, e.g.,
 ```
 pip install requests numpy scipy matplotlib pandas
 ```